ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

                                     application in graphical mode.
 The ``exit``
                                     command is only supported in version 2024 R1 or later.
-        -s, --show-welcome-screen  Show the welcome screen, where you can select the file to open.
-Only affects graphical mode --debug                    Show a debug dialog right when the process starts.
+        -s, --show-welcome-screen  Show the welcome screen.
+You use this screen to open a file.
+This argument only affects the application when in graphical mode.
+        --debug                    Show a debug dialog window at the start of the process.
         -r, --revision INTEGER     Ansys Revision number, e.g. "241" or "232".
 If none is specified, uses the default from ansys- tools-path